ducleTrustworthyAI/ducleTrustworthyAI/README.md

    - *Multimedia Benchmark Workshop 2023*, 2024.
    - [https://2023.multimediaeval.com/paper5.pdf](https://2023.multimediaeval.com/paper5.pdf)
    - **Le Ngoc-Duc**, Le Minh-Hung, Dinh Quang-Vinh
+   - In today's digital landscape, vast amounts of textual and visual data are generated across various platforms.
+Understanding the intricate correlations between text and images holds immense potential for applications ranging from content recommendation systems to multimedia analysis.
+Our project focuses on harnessing multimodal models to unravel the complex relationships between textual and visual content.
 2. **Multi-scale and Multi-level Attention based on External knowledge in EHRs**
    - *16th Asian Conference on Intelligent Information and Database Systems*, 2024.
    - **Duc Le**, Bac Le
+   - In the realm of healthcare, understanding complex time series data is crucial for accurate diagnosis, treatment, and patient care.
+Our project focuses on harnessing the power of Explainable Artificial Intelligence (XAI) to analyze and interpret time series data in medical contexts.

 ## Language Proficiency
    - Vietnamese: Native proficiency